michaeljoshuaramos/notes-on-react/working-with-events-and-state/README.md

 - Don’t set state in the render logic.
 - Each component has and manages **its own state**, no matter how many times we render the same component on a screen.
 States are isolated inside of each instance of component.
 - For data that should not trigger component re-renders, **don't use state.** Use a regular variable instead.
+- Whenever a piece of state is passed as a prop, when that state updates, both components are re-rendered - both the component owning the state and the component receiving the state as a prop.

 **[⬆ back to top](#table-of-contents)**